Todd Eldredge: Career

 In the pivotal year of his career in 1997-1998, Eldredge suffered through a sluggish grand prix circuit.
 First winning Skate America with an uninspiring skate, after injuring himself in warm up.
 Then placing only 4th at Trophee Lalique, won by rising start Alexei Yagudin.
 He controversially finished 3rd at the Grand Prix final where most believed he deserved at least 2nd place above Elvis Stojko.
 He skated cleanly, apart from a doubled triple loop, and strangely lost to Stojko who fell on his quadruple attempt.
 He then finished fourth at his second Olympics, in Nagano, after a crushing long program performance, managing only 5 of 8 planned triples, when a clean skate would have garnered him at least silver comfortably.
 He rebounded to win silver at a watered down World Championships in his home country, an event missing all 3 Olympic medalists.
 A fall in the short program cost him the gold to rising star Alexei Yagudin, despite comfortably winning the long program with a strong skate.

 Eldredge continued to compete in pro ams and leave the door open for a return to amateur figure skating.
 In 2000, he landed his first quadruple jump in competition at the Masters of Figure Skating.
 He competed in various events through the 1999-2000 season, yet oddly did not skate at the World Championships.
 Eldredge withdrew from the 2001 Four Continents Championships due to an ankle injury.
 He returned to the U.S Championships for the first time since 1998, and took silver behind Tim Goebel, but then edged Goebel for the bronze at the World Championships where most felt he deserved silver over an injured and flawed Alexei Yagudin.
 In 2002, he won his sixth U.S. title and placed sixth in his third Olympic appearance.
 After retiring from competition, he toured with Stars on Ice.

 Eldredge was inducted into the U.S. Figure Skating Hall of Fame during the 2008 U.S. Figure Skating Championships.
 On January 31, 2011, the World Figure Skating Hall of Fame announced Eldredge as a nominee for an outstanding competitor in the men's category.

 Eldredge formerly coached at the Germain Arena in Estero, Florida.
 In April 2012, he underwent left hip replacement surgery.
 Beginning in 2014, he coached at the Dr Pepper StarCenter in Frisco, Texas.

 In 2018, Eldredge relocated to Irvine, California, and he now coaches at Great Park Ice.
-His students include Emmi Peltonen and Yaroslav Paniot.
+His students have included Emmi Peltonen and Yaroslav Paniot.

 Personal life

 Eldredge was born in Chatham, Massachusetts.
 He married Megan McCrea on September 3, 2005, in St. Petersburg, Florida.
 In 2008, he moved to Florida.
 In March 2009, Todd said he was divorced.
 Eldredge married Sabrina Corbaci on September 28, 2012, in San Diego, California.
 Corbaci is a graphic designer and two-time (1991, 1992) U.S. novice pairs medalist with Eddy Zeidler.
-They have two sons — Ayrton, born May 26, 2012, and Ryder, born in 2004.
+They have two sons — Ayrton, born May 26, 2012, and Todd's step son Ryder, born in 2005.